bakaut/glaber/README.md

 ### After success  build:
 - Zabbix web Admin password located in `.zbxweb` and displayed to stdout
-- All passwords variables updated in `.env` file
+- All passwords variables are updated in `.env`` file
 ## Default ENV variables

 See `.env` file